 Rev. Arthur E. Boston, a son of Mount Zion, was nominated and approved to be the

 Spiritual Leader of Mount Zion during this period.
 His Pastoral experience and leadership was greatly appreciated by the membership.
 Rev. Arthur E. Boston served in this capacity until the calling of Pastor Scott C. Dorsey.

 2004 – Present

 On March 27, 2004, the Mount Zion church family, after a lengthy and diligent search, called our present pastor, Rev. Scott C. Dorsey, as under shepherd.
-In obedience to God’s will Rev. Dorsey accepted the call and was installed as Pastor on October 31, 2004.
-Pastor Dorsey has challenged the Church to move from membership to discipleship and established the current church theme, “Hope is Here” – Psalm 39:7.
-Under Rev. Dorsey’s leadership the Church has become more culturally diverse and community oriented.
+In obedience to God’s will Rev. Dorsey accepted the call and was installed as pastor on October 31, 2004.
+Pastor Dorsey challenged the Church to move from membership to discipleship and established the church theme, “Hope is Here”.
+Under Rev. Dorsey’s leadership the Church became more culturally diverse and community oriented.